 - Assessment Referral & Investigation

 There is no need to repeat these courses.
 When you need to update your multi-agency safeguarding training, please book one of the more specialised sessions to enhance your knowledge.

 If you have any questions about the training requirements for schools please contact the Education Safeguarding Officer: Alex.Graham@brighton-hove.gov.uk

 If you work with children and young people in a local community group or organisation you need to make sure that you have the following things in place for staff, volunteers and trustees:

 - Safeguarding and Child Protection training (refreshed every 2 years)

 - Safeguarding Policies and Procedures.

-Safety Net is a local children’s safeguarding charity who provide information, support and training for local community groups.
+Safety Net (Impact Initiatives) is a local children’s safeguarding charity who provide information, support and training for local community groups.
 Their low cost course include: safeguarding and child protection, developing your policies and designated safeguarding lead as well as other related courses.
 Check the website for up to date details.

 It is important that your safeguarding arrangements are up to date and robust, to ensure that the children, young people and families you work with are fully safeguarded.
 The charity commission also requires this from registered charities and grant funders will also want to be assured that your organisation is safe.